Vocal cords: Maturation

-Macula flavae
+Maculae flavae

 Maculae flavae are located at the anterior and posterior ends of the membranous parts of the vocal cords.
 The histological structure of the macula flava is unique, and Sato and Hirano speculated that it could play an important role in growth, development and aging of the vocal cords.
 The macula flava is composed of fibroblasts, ground substances, elastic and collagenous fibers.
 Fibroblasts were numerous and spindle or stellate-shaped.
 The fibroblasts have been observed to be in active phase, with some newly released amorphous materials present at their surface.
 From a biomechanical point of view, the role of the macula flava is very important.
 Hirano and Sato studies suggested that the macula flava is responsible for the synthesis of the fibrous components of the vocal cords.
 Fibroblasts have been found mostly aligned in the direction of the vocal ligament, along bundles of fibers.
 It then was suggested that the mechanical stresses during phonation were stimulating the fibroblasts to synthesize those fibers.